 What are the rules for the Dream Machine?

-Recommended for ages 5 and up—yes, adults too!
-Adventurous children ages 2-4 should beaccompanied by an adult.
-We ask that you use your best judgement!
+Must be ages 5 or up—yes, adults too!
 Children may not climb the Dream Machine barefoot or while wearing open-toe shoes such as sandals, Crocs, or flip flops.
 Visitors may find themselves in narrow spaces.

 How do I become a member?

 You can learn more about our family memberships here or speak to a Museum Experience Associate at the Museum.